 Beyond the novel legal, ethical, and technological implications arising from artificial intelligence (AI)enabled technologies and the risks associated with the data they collect, organizations must be prepared for sophisticated cyber attacks and the potential for catastrophic financial and reputational damage from data breaches.

-With immense experience in privacy, data protection and cybersecurity and a track record in advising key sectors on critical issues in novel and complex areas of law, McCarthy Tétrault’s Cyber/Data Group can help you navigate the privacy and data landscape to leverage the value of data, develop responsible AI practices, protect your organization’s assets and cement customers’ and clients’ digital trust.
+With immense experience in privacy, AI, cybersecurity, data protection, and information governance and a significant track record in advising clients across industries on novel and complex areas of law, McCarthy Tétrault’s Cyber/Data Group can help you protect and exploit your digital assets, leverage the value of data, and develop responsible AI practices, all while cementing digital trust.

 Why McCarthy Tétrault

 Our team works seamlessly across borders, advising global organizations on some of the largest cybersecurity incidents and regulatory investigations in Canadian history.

 - Comprehensive cross-practice solutions: Our multidisciplinary team includes commercial and regulatory lawyers as well as top-ranked commercial and class action litigators with hands-on experience dealing with data breaches and privacy violations.

 - Single access point: Our tightly integrated, full-service platform ensures you’ll have access to all our capabilities across practices and industries including competition law, healthcare, retail, financial services, and technology.

 - Hands-on AI expertise: Our experience implementing AI solutions for legal service delivery positions us among the most innovative firms in the world.
 We leverage our direct experience to dig deeper in helping our clients conduct their due diligence, mitigate AI transactional risks, and implement mature AI governance processes consistent with international best practices.